Updated: Dec 3, 2020

 More About 100 Million Healthier Lives

-Together, 100MLives members create solutions to the most intractable challenges that stand in the way of achieving health, well-being, and equity across the globe.
-Since its launch in 2012, 100MLives members have changed the world in meaningful ways together with youth, veterans, and older adults—on topics like nutrition, mental health, education, homelessness, and more.
+Together, 100MLives members created solutions to the most intractable challenges that stand in the way of achieving health, well-being, and equity across the globe.
+Since its launch in 2012, 100MLives members changed the world in meaningful ways together with youth, veterans, and older adults—on topics like nutrition, mental health, education, homelessness, and more.